pyzo/pyzo/doc/yoton/channels.rst

   .. py:method:: yoton.Future.exception(timeout)

     Return the exception raised by the call.
-If the call hasn’t yet completed then this method will wait up to timeout seconds.
-If the call hasn’t completed in timeout seconds, then a TimeoutError will be raised. timeout can be an int or float.
+If the call hasn't yet completed then this method will wait up to timeout seconds.
+If the call hasn't completed in timeout seconds, then a TimeoutError will be raised. timeout can be an int or float.
 If timeout is not specified or None, there is no limit to the wait time.